 - California Vehicle Code Section 23152(f): Driving Under the Influence of Drugs.

-VC 23152(g) is unique as a charge used to prosecute drivers who used both alcohol and drugs before they got behind the wheel of their vehicle.
+VC 23152(g) is unique as a charge used to prosecute drivers who used alcohol and drugs before they got behind the wheel of their vehicle.
+Have questions about the charges filed against you?
+Let Simmrin Law Group answer them and build a defense on your behalf so your rights are protected at all times.

 Consider the Penalties for a VC 23152(g) Conviction